tantriciajl/comp-phys/README.md

 # Computational Physics
-A compilation of computational techniques used in theoretical physics.
+A compilation of computational techniques used in theoretical physics in python.

 ## Content Summary
 **Week 1:** Numerical Differentiation